traugdor/Mythic-Plus-Bot/commands.md

 If any command is not properly entered, then the bot will reply in the same channel with the proper syntax of that command.
 If no valid command is entered, then the bot will reply with a list of all the available commands.
 If the `!mplus` command prefix is not properly entered, then the bot will not respond.
-All proper commands will recieve a reply in the same channel to provide the user with feedback that the command was entered properly.
+All proper commands will receive a reply in the same channel to provide the user with feedback that the command was entered properly.